Protocentral/protocentral_vl53l0x/docs/using_processing.md

 Software
 --------
-The Arduino library has been cloned from Pololu's Arduino library (https://github.com/pololu/vl53l0x-arduino/) based on ST Micro's code examples.
+The Arduino library has been heavily copied from Pololu's Arduino library (https://github.com/pololu/vl53l0x-arduino/) based on ST Micro's code examples.
 The original code was licensed under the following conditions:

 Copyright (c) 2016 Pololu Corporation.
 For more information, see